Vlahaka/Nilogism/main_paper.md

 **According to Google:**

-"Language exists primarily to facilitate communication, allowing humans to share information, express thoughts and feelings, and coordinate actions.
-However, it also plays crucial roles in social interaction, cultural transmission, and cognitive development.
+> "Language exists primarily to facilitate communication, allowing humans to share information, express thoughts and feelings, and coordinate actions.
+However, it also plays crucial roles in social interaction, cultural transmission, and cognitive development."

-**Here's a more detailed look at the functions of language:**

-**1. Communication:**

-> **Information Transfer:**
-Language enables the efficient transmission of knowledge, ideas, and experiences from one person to another.
->
-> **Social Interaction:**
-It facilitates social bonding, relationship building, and group cohesion through shared language and communication.
->
-> **Coordination and Planning:**
-Language allows humans to plan and coordinate complex activities, such as hunting, building, or engaging in social events.

-**2. Cognitive Development:**

-> **Thought and Reasoning:**
-Language is closely linked to cognitive processes, shaping how humans think, reason, and understand the world.
->
-> **"Theory of Mind":**
-Language helps develop the ability to understand others' perspectives and mental states, crucial for social interaction and cooperation.
->
-> **Cultural Transmission:**
-Language is the primary tool for transmitting cultural knowledge, values, and traditions across generations.

-**3. Social and Cultural Functions:**

-> **Group Identity:**
-Language can be a powerful marker of group identity and belonging, distinguishing one social group from another.
->
-> **Social Stratification:**
-Language can also be used to express social status and maintain hierarchies within a society.
->
-> **Social Grooming and Entertainment:**
-Language is used for playful interactions, storytelling, and creating social bonds."

-While Google's definition thoroughly describes the *functions* of language, it does not truly answer **why language exists**.

-Those listed functions (communication, planning, cultural transmission, etc.) are uses of language, not its cause.

 **By logical expansion of Google's definition we attribute cause to Language:**